-Before joining Mercer, he was a visiting assistant professor at Seton Hall University School of Law in Newark, New Jersey, where he taught bioethics, mental health law, and healthcare fraud and abuse.
-He has also served as a visiting January-term professor at Hamline University School of Law in St. Paul, Minnesota, where he taught healthcare fraud and abuse, and a Arthur Littleton and H. Clayton Louderback Legal Writing Instructor at the University of Pennsylvania Law School.
-He is a member of the Illinois bar and formerly practiced at Sidley Austin LLP in Chicago.
+Before joining Mercer, Professor Buck was a visiting assistant professor at Seton Hall University School of Law in Newark, New Jersey, where he taught bioethics, mental health law, and healthcare fraud and abuse.
+He also serves as a visiting professor at Hamline University School of Law in St. Paul, Minnesota, where he teaches healthcare fraud and abuse.
+He formerly practiced law at Sidley Austin LLP in Chicago.

-Professor Buck holds a J.D. from the University of Pennsylvania Law School, a Masters of Bioethics from the University of Pennsylvania School of Medicine, and a B.A. with highest distinction from Miami University (OH).
+Professor Buck holds a J.D. from the University of Pennsylvania Law School, where he served as an Arthur Littleton and ¬¬H. Clayton Louderback Legal Writing Instructor and an associate editor of the University of Pennsylvania Journal of International Law.
+He also holds a Masters of Bioethics from the University of Pennsylvania School of Medicine and a B.A. with highest distinction from Miami University (OH).

 Professor Buck teaches health law, torts, and other upper-level health law electives at Mercer.